jmd-dk/concept/concept/docs/tutorial/beyond_matter_only.rst

           },
       ]

-   Using our magic parameter file, we may of course specify this directly at the command-line using
+   Using our clever parameter file however, we may of course specify this directly at the command-line using

    .. code-block:: bash

       ./concept -p params/tutorial -c '_lin = "photons + massless neutrinos + metric"'

    This idea of combining species is embraced fully by CO\ *N*\ CEPT.
-As such, the combination species ``'photons + massless neutrinos'`` may be referred to simply as ``'radiation'``.
+As such, the species ``'photons + massless neutrinos'`` may be collectively referred to simply as ``'radiation'``.
 Thus,

    .. code-block:: bash

       ./concept -p params/tutorial -c '_lin = "radiation + metric"'

    works just as well.
+You should run one of the above and check that you obtain the same result as before.

    You are in fact already very familiar with the idea of combining species, as ``'matter'`` really means ``'baryons + cold dark matter'``.